 We’ll help you finish what you started.
 Whether you’ve been away from college for a few years, a few decades or you recently completed a two-year degree, we understand your desire to fulfill your dreams and achieve that four-year college degree.

-Our Accelerated Degree Completion Program (DCP) was created specifically for adults who want to complete their degree while still working, raising a family or pursuing other interests.
-DCP allows you to earn a degree in Management, Accounting or Entrepreneurial Studies in a convenient class schedule of one evening per week in the classroom, online and hybrid (mix of online and on-campus instruction) in less than two years.
-The management degree is also offered completely online.
+Our Accelerated Degree Completion Program (DCP) is for adults who want to complete their degree while still working, raising a family or pursuing other interests.
+DCP allows you to earn a degree in Accounting, Entrepreneurial Studies, Management or Project Management.
+Courses are offered in a convenient one-evening-per-week format, and our Management degree is also offered completely online.

-Our Degree Completion Program brings students together from a variety of interests, backgrounds and career paths.
+DCP brings students together from a variety of interests, backgrounds and career paths.
 Once you are accepted into the program, you’ll become part of an academic support group known as a “cohort.”
-This exciting cohort model of learning allows you to draw from the experiences and knowledge of others as you work through your classes together.
+The cohort model of learning allows you to draw from the experiences and knowledge of others as you work through classes together.

 What is accelerated learning?

 Accelerated classes use special instructional techniques chosen for their ability to help students learn and retain large amounts of information.
 Students do much of their learning on their own, often on the job, so the required classroom time is shortened.
 Courses taught in an accelerated program meet for about half the amount of traditional face-to-face classes.
 This means students complete a significant amount of work outside of the classroom.
 Study times vary from class to class and student to student.
 Normally, students can expect to spend approximately 10-12 hours a week outside of class, reading, working on class projects or writing papers.

 What type of student is best suited for accelerated classes?